Avon Park, Florida: Geography

-Avon Park is located in northwestern Highlands County at (27.594418, –81.503437).
-27/98 is the main highway through the city, leading north 23 mi to Lake Wales and south 10 mi to Sebring.
-Florida State Road 17 (Main Street) leads east through the center of Avon Park, then south 10 miles to the center of Sebring.
-Florida State Road 64 leads west from Avon Park 19 mi to Zolfo Springs.
+Avon Park is located in northwestern Highlands County.
+US 27/US 98 is the main highway through the city, leading north 23 mi to Lake Wales and south 10 mi to Sebring.
+SR 17 (Main Street) leads east through the center of Avon Park, then south 10 miles to the center of Sebring.
+SR 64 leads west from Avon Park 19 mi to Zolfo Springs.

 According to the U.S. Census Bureau, Avon Park has a total area of 21.2 sqkm, of which 18.5 sqkm are land and 2.6 sqkm, or 12.43%, are water.

 The city is located in a karst landscape underlain by the limestone Florida Platform, and numerous circular lakes are either within the city limits (Lake Tulane, Lake Verona, and Lake Isis) or border the city (Lake Anoka, Lake Lelia, Lake Glenada, Lake Lotela, Lake Denton, Little Red Water Lake, Pioneer Lake, Lake Brentwood, Lake Byrd, Lake Damon, and Lake Lillian).